KSSwimmy/Create-High-Fidelity-Designs-and-Prototypes-in-Figma/Week1/README.md

 On a basic level, the term **visual design** in UX refers to how a product or technology appears to the user.

+---

+### Typography in UX design

+Three steps to find the perfect typography for your design
+- Selecting a type classification
+- Picking a typeface
+- Choosing a font

+**Type classification** is a general system to describe styles of type.

+A **typeface** is the overall style of a letter.
+Typefaces are distinguished by their stroke weight, shape, type of serif, and line lengths.

+---

+### The importance of typography

+A **typographic hierarchy** is a method of ordering typefaces and fonts in a layout to create divisions that show users where to focus and how to find information.

+---

+### Test your knowledge of typography

+**A _____ is the size, thickness, and emphasis of letters.**

+- font

+**Which of the following is an example of a typeface name?**

+- Arial

+**You want to include a serif typeface for an upcoming design project.
+Which of the following font families work best for the design?**

+-

+**What are the benefits of good typography?
+Select all that apply.**

+- Typography demonstrates brand guidelines.
+- Typography makes text easier to read.
+- Typography adds hierarchy to help readers navigate a page better.

+---